-Building Codes are a set of rules that specify the minimum acceptable level of safety for constructed objects such as building and nonbuilding structures as well as other manmade improvements.
-The applicable building codes for school construction in South Carolina are adopted from national consensus standards and are listed in Section 108 Basic Codes and Standards, the applicable standards and specifications set forth in the International Building Code, International Plumbing Code, International Mechanical Code, International Gas Code, International Fire Code, International Existing Building Code and successor codes promulgated by the International Code Council; the International Energy Conservation Code, as published by the Council of American Building Officials; and the National Electrical Code as published by the National Fire Protection Association, with deletions or additional standards specified in the South Carolina School Facilities Planning and Construction Guide and the South Carolina Minimum Specifications Guide for Relocatable Classrooms, which are published by the South Carolina Department of Education.
-Applicable editions or revisions shall be as set by the State Department of Education at the time of plans submittal.
+Building Codes are the applicable standards and specifications set forth in the International Building Code, International Plumbing Code, International Mechanical Code, International Gas Code, International Fire Code, International Existing Building Code and successor codes promulgated by the International Code Council; the International Energy Conservation Code, as published by the Council of American Building Officials; and the National Electrical Code as published by the National Fire Protection Association, with deletions or additional standards specified in the South Carolina School Facilities Planning and Construction Guide and the South Carolina Minimum Specifications Guide for Relocatable Classrooms, which are published by the South Carolina Department of Education.
+Applicable editions or revisions ~~shall~~must be as set by the State Department of Education at the time of plans submittal.